 When it's hot out there... come in here!
 Your local library branch offers air-conditioned comfort—and there's always plenty to do, too.

-NEW: When Halton Region designates open branches as cooling centres on extreme heat days, pets may come inside with their owners to cool off.
+When Halton Region issues a heat warning, all open library branches are designated official cooling centres, and pets may come inside with their owners to cool off.

 Extreme heat affects everyone.
 Those especially at risk include: